Infiziert90/Discord-FTP-Feed-Bot/README.md

 Posts a discord message for every new file uploaded into the FTP
 + YAML config file for easy use
 + Regex support for multiple feed channel
-+ Fast scans thanks for multithreading
++ Fast scans thanks to multithreading

 ## Requirements